UVa Course Catalog (Unofficial, Lou's List)

 PATH 8300Tumors and the Immune System (2)

 This module will allow students to gain comprehensive understanding of the extensive interactions between the immune system and neoplasia.
-The course will focus on discussion of contemporary literature.
-Students with interests in either cancer biology or immunology are encouraged to register.
+The course will focus on discussion of contemporary literature, and will require students to have a strong knowledge of innate and adaptive immunity.

 PATH 8320Historical Perspectives in Cancer Research (2)